bluebirz/bluebirz.github.io/_posts/2025-03-13-obsidian-note-taking-app.md

 ### Styling

 - **Theme: [Things](https://github.com/colineckert/obsidian-things)**
   I like this theme.
-It looks and provide several checkbox styles for a variety of my needs.
+It looks clean and provides several checkbox styles for a variety of my needs.
 - **Templates**
   I have only 1 template at this moment, Daily Note.